Rede Bandeirantes: Political propaganda allegations during the 1996 elections

 On October 3, 1996, the São Paulo Regional Labor Court suspended TV Bandeirantes in São Paulo for three hours for disrespecting the electoral law when it carried out alleged political propaganda in the Eleições 96 program.
 The station was taken off the air at 5:35 pm.
 The initial punishment was for 24 hours.
-The director of the station appealed, and the TRE suspended the punishment for three hours, without prejudice to the continuity of the process.
+The director of the station appealed, and the TRE reduced the punishment length to three hours, without prejudice to the continuity of the process.
 Bandeirantes returned to the air at 8:35pm.

 Departure of Amaury Jr. and the court case with Rede Record

 On September 28, 2001, after staying for 15 years hosting the show Flash, Amaury Jr. announces in a press release his departure from Rede Bandeirantes.
 He stated that his departure was due to disagreements with the broadcaster's commercial department and disagreement with the show's airtime.
 The following month, he is hired by Rede Record, where he re-released Flash on November 19.
 However, Rede Bandeirantes took legal action against Amaury, preventing him from working in "television media" until the end of March 2002.
 His penalty was to be a daily fine of 15 minimum wages.
 It also went to court against Rede Record and Amaury for using the name Flash.